Links in CE table no longer work in TYPO3 6.2.16

 Please note, that in case editors were allowed to edit HTML in your particular installation, that you need to adapt the TypoScript to allow HTML input again.
 Be aware however that your editors will have full control over HTML, which equals to having permission to create HTML content elements.

-#6 Updated by Claus Harup about 3 years ago
+#6 Updated by Claus Harup over 3 years ago

 so basically a ~12 year old feature is now removed.